 - Membership Coordinator: contacts new participants by phone and welcomes them to the program, answers general questions regarding program, makes follow up calls for special events and registration for participant opportunities.
 The Membership coordinator is expected to contact new participants prior to the beginning of each open clinic session and also assist in the contacting of individual prior to the hole in one event held in September of each year.

-To fill out an Adult Volunteer form/application please click here 2012 VOLUNTEER APPLICATION
+- To fill out an Adult Volunteer form/application please click here CLICK HERE FOR VOLUNTEER APPLICATION FORM

 The First Tee of Pittsburgh promotes best practices in child safety.